roboquant avatar

 Building from source

 First start with cloning the roboquant GitHub repository to your local disk.
 The quickest way to be up and running is then to install IntelliJ IDEA (either the free community edition or the paid Ultimate version) and open the directory you just cloned.
-IntelliJ IDEA will recognize it as Kotlin/Maven project, and you can build it and run test directly from the IDE.
+IntelliJ IDEA will recognize it as a Kotlin/Maven project, and you can build it and run test directly from the IDE.

 Roboquant uses a directory setup that is similar to most other Kotlin projects: